jguerrerovid/vidsigner_documentation/docs/2-Integration Guides/1-setup-oidc.md

 #### Create an Assertion

-To get the access token, first create an `assertion` JWT token and encode it in `base64`.
+To get the access token, first create an `assertion` that is a JSON token encoded in `base64`.

 :::info
 The assertion is required to request the access token.
 It has to be placed in the obtain bearer token request, see [Obtain Bearer Token](#obtain-bearer-token).